eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 Next the relative likelihood needs to be established.
 Irregardless of the prior, lets say that bookcase aliens do exist.
 It is mentally challenging after setting such an extreme prior to objectively put on the "true believer" hat, but you need to work hard to ignore your preconceived notions during this step.
 What would the probability be if bookcase aliens existed, that they would place a bookcase in Bob's friends house?
 Subjectively I set the probability at 0.5 because I'm trying to be as generous as possible.
 On the other hand, if there is another reason for the appearance of a bookcase I would prescribe a 0.01 probability of someone getting a new bookcase in any given year.
 Bookcases are big and heavy, so getting a new one is probably pretty rare.
 The likelihood is 0.5:0.01 or 50:1.
 The arguments above are summarized in {numref}`alien-other`

-:::{list-table} A possible solution to the bookcase alien problem
+:::{list-table} A possible solution to the bookcase alien problem using Bayes theorem
 :header-rows: 1
 :widths: auto
 :name: alien-other